 You simply cannot refuse Chaitanya, the seven-year-old boy with the shining eyes and a songbird in his throat.
 There’s even a song dedicated to Chaitanya’s habit of ending his sentences with the interjection “na va”.
 When Chaitanya pleads “Jau de na va” (let it be) or “Saang na va” (please tell me), adamantime is the heart that turns him down.

-Cinematographer Sudhakar Yakkanti Reddy’s directorial debut Naal wins half its battle with its superb casting.
-Shrinivas Pokle is the kind of child actor for whom directors would give an arm and leg.
-Utterly unselfconscious, both impish and serious, and always alive to the film’s emotional journey, Pokle gives a performance for the ages.
+Cinematographer Sudhakar Reddy Yakkanti’s directorial debut Naal wins half its battle with its superb casting.
+Shreenivas Pokale is the kind of child actor for whom directors would give an arm and leg.
+Utterly unselfconscious, both impish and serious, and always alive to the film’s emotional journey, Pokale gives a performance for the ages.

-But Naal (The Cord) isn’t just content with relying on Pokle’s camera-friendliness.
-Reddy’s Marathi-language drama, which he also shot, is a keenly observed exploration of Chaitanya’s journey of self-discovery.
+But Naal (The Cord) isn’t just content with relying on Pokale’s camera-friendliness.
+Yakkanti’s Marathi-language drama, which he also shot, is a keenly observed exploration of Chaitanya’s journey of self-discovery.

 The film is set in a village in Maharashtra’s Bhandara district.
 The title refers to the relationship between Chaitanya and his adoptive mother Suman (Devika Daftardar) as well as the boy’s yearning for his biological mother Parvati (Deepti Devi).

 Chaitanya has become recently acquainted with motherhood – the family cow has given birth.
 He is consumed with doubt when he learns of his real mother’s existence.